jina-ai/finetuner/README.md

 > ⚡ To get the best experience, you will need a GPU-machine for this example.
 For CPU users, we provide [finetuning a MLP on FashionMNIST](https://finetuner.jina.ai/get-started/fashion-mnist/) and [finetuning a Bi-LSTM on CovidQA](https://finetuner.jina.ai/get-started/covid-qa/) that run out the box on low-profile machines.
 Check out more examples in [our docs](https://finetuner.jina.ai)!

-1. Download [CelebA dataset](https://static.jina.ai/celeba/celeba-img.zip) and decompress it to `'./img_align_celeba'`.
+1. Download [CelebA-small dataset (7.7MB)](https://static.jina.ai/celeba/celeba-img.zip) and decompress it to `'./img_align_celeba'`.
+[Full dataset can be found here.](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg)
-2. Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we load CelebA data into this format using generator:
+2. Finetuner accepts Jina `DocumentArray`/`DocumentArrayMemmap`, so we load CelebA image into this format using a generator:
     ```python
     from jina.types.document.generators import from_files